zoltantoth0409/liferay-portal/readme/LANGUAGE_KEY_GUIDELINES_EN.markdown

 ### 9. Consider Other Languages

-To accommodate languages that arrange words differently in a phrase/sentence, use complete phrases/sentences.
+To accommodate languages that arrange words differently in a sentence, use complete sentences.

 **Example:** Assume you'd like to create a language key that displays this:
 *You have attempted [number] times.*